-Woodworking 2 (Making The Cut) (SF) -
+Woodworking 2: Making the Cut (SF 50358)

 Exhibit an item made of wood.
 The project should be made of not more than 10 cut pieces.
 The wood chosen should be appropriate for end use of the item.
-The project must incorporated angled cuts, preferably some miter joints.
+The project must incorporate angled cuts, preferably some miter joints.
 The project should be sanded and finished with a finish appropriate for its end use.
 Nails and/or screws may be used.
 The exhibitor should write up a bill of materials for the project.